ejbest/k8lb-example/README.md

 <pre>
     kubectl get svc -n testnamespace2
 </pre>
-7. An dns name like below in the output, this will be the load balancer address.
+7. A dns name like below in the output, this will be the load balancer address.
 This dns name is key.
 <pre>
     ad90a511ddb594a29beadcbe1efe67ad-594569592.us-east-1.elb.amazonaws.com
 </pre>
-8. Perform a command "nslookup" passing this dns name and ensure that it only returning a positive non-failing return <br>
+8. Perform a command "nslookup" passing the dns name and ensure that it is only returning a positive non-failing return <br>
     nslookup ad90a511ddb594a29beadcbe1efe67ad-594569592.us-east-1.elb.amazonaws.com

     A good output would look like below